sebdehne/norwegianHolidays/README.md

 # About

-Simple tool, written in Javascript, which calculates all norwegian holidays
+Simple tool, written in Javascript, which calculates all norwegian holidays.

+Kalkulator for norske røde dager.